Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/hidden-preferences.markdown

 Use a traditional window title bar
 ----------------------------------

 You can choose to use an expanded title bar which displays *NetNewsWire*.
-(This preference also enables the ‘Text and Icon’ option for toolbar buttons.)
+(This preference also enables the “Text and Icon” option for toolbar buttons.)
 Enter this command:

 	defaults write com.ranchero.NetNewsWire-Evergreen KafasisTitleMode -bool YES